jaimetur/PhotoMigrator/README.md

 > [!NOTE]
 > ## <span style="color:green">Immich Photos Support</span>
 >From version 3.0.0 onwards, the script can connect to your Immich Photos account with your credentials or API.
-The credentials/API need to be loaded from 'CONFIG.ini' file and will have this format:
+The credentials/API need to be loaded from 'Config.ini' file and will have this format:
 >
->>#### <span style="color:green">Example 'CONFIG.ini' for Immich Photos:</span>
+>>#### <span style="color:green">Example 'Config.ini' for Immich Photos:</span>
 >>
 >>```
 >># Configuration for Immich Photos